false-schemers/sharpF/lib/README.md

   *  there is no support for libraries and import
   *  there is no REPL

-Some features of the R7RS-Small standard are not yet implemented:
+Some features of the R7RS-Small standard are not yet implemented or implemented in a simplified or non-conforming way:

   *  SFC reader and `read` procedure are always case-sensitive
   *  `#!fold-case` and `#!no-fold-case` directives are not supported